 What to see in Bratislava

-Landmarks include the Old Town Hall, St Martin's Cathedral, and Main Square.
+Landmarks include the Old Town Hall, St Martin's Cathedral and Main Square, and there are a glut of galleries and museums, including some unexpected ones such as the Pharmacy Museum and the Museum of Clocks.
 The historic centre is also packed with restaurants and cafes for sightseeing pit stops.
-There are numerous galleries and museums in Bratislava, including some unexpected ones like the Pharmacy Museum and the Museum of Clocks.

-The Bratislava Castle is a must-see while a boat ride on the Danube takes travellers to some of the attractions along the banks which include the castle ruins at Devin and the interesting Danubiana Meulensteen Art Museum.
-The spa resort town of Piestany is nearby and the perfect pampering excursion from Bratislava.
+The Bratislava Castle is a must see, while a boat ride on the Danube is also highly popular and takes travellers to some of the attractions along the banks, including the castle ruins at Devin and the interesting Danubiana Meulensteen Art Museum.
+The spa resort town of Piestany is nearby and is the perfect pampering excursion from Bratislava.

-The city has a busy cultural calendar and travellers interested in attending performances, exhibitions, and festivals should visit the Tourism Information Office, which hands out information on all events in Bratislava.
+The city has a busy cultural calendar and travellers interested in attending performances, exhibitions and festivals should visit the Tourism Information Office, which provides relevant info on all events in Bratislava.

-Set in the heart of Bratislava's historic city centre, the Old Town Hall is the perfect place to begin your holiday in Slovakia's capital city.
-The oldest stone building in the downtown area, its Gothic…
+Set in the heart of Bratislava's historic city centre, the Old Town Hall is the perfect jumping-off point for sightseeing in Slovakia's capital city.
+Its Gothic tower is the oldest…

 Become our Bratislava Travel Expert